3. The Basics of PHP

 fclose($fic);

-// process it - fgets preserves the end-of-line character
+// we use it - fgets keeps the end-of-line marker

-// this prevents an empty string from being retrieved when reading a blank line
+// this prevents the retrieval of an empty string when reading a blank line

 if (!$fic = fopen($INFOS, "r")) {